vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ## Github

-You will use Github as your remote repository in this course, as well as Github Actions as your pipeline automation tool.
+You will use Github as your remote repository in this learning path, as well as Github Actions as your pipeline automation tool.

 You will do some set up to prepare: